core-wg/resource-directory/draft-ietf-core-resource-directory.md

 boundaries that would be limiting those operations.

-It provides information about resources hosted by other devices that could otherwise only be obtained by directly querying the /.well-known/core resource on these other devicess, either by a unicast request or a multicast request.
+It provides information about resources hosted by other devices that could otherwise only be obtained by directly querying the /.well-known/core resource on these other devices, either by a unicast request or a multicast request.

 Only information SHOULD be stored in the resource directory that can be obtained by querying the described device's